lee-lindley/plsql_utilities/README.md

 |:--:|
 | Plsql Utilities Component Diagram |

-Each component has a separate directory and README.md file.
+Each component (or component group) has a separate directory, install.sql, and README.md file.

 - [app_csv_pkg](app_csv_pkg/)
     - Create CSV Rows from an Oracle query